stanman71/Miranda/README.md

 #### 2. Sound settings

-- create ".asoundrc" in your home folder with correct hw settings (see example file in https://github.com/wanleg/snowboyPi)
+- create ".asoundrc" in your home folder with correct hw settings (see example file in https://github.com/wanleg/snowboyPi or /snowboy/support)
 - "aplay -l" & "arecord -l" to find out hw cards (e.g "card 0, device 0" is "hw:0,0")
 - "speaker-test -c 2" to test audio out
 - "arecord -d 3 test.wav" to record a 3 second test clip